Skip to main content

 • CLAP (.clap): ~/.clap, /usr/lib/clap, /usr/local/lib/clap(Note: Locations can vary depending on distribution and user configuration.
 Check your DAW's plugin path settings.)

-macOS De-Quarantine (Important!)
+macOS De-Quarantine Process (Important!)

 Due to macOS security features (Gatekeeper), you must de-quarantine the plugin files after copying them, otherwise your DAW may not load them.